-Food goes a long way in promoting a robust immune system, but why not give it an extra boost?
-Herbal remedies, such as elderberry syrup, help to combat colds and flus while you’re in the throes of illness and even help to keep them at bay.
+Food goes a long way in promoting a robust immune system, but how adding in some functional foods?
+Herbal remedies, such as elderberry syrup, are thought to help to combat colds and flus while you’re in the throes of illness.
 Never heard of elderberry syrup?
-It’s an herbal tonic that packs a serious antiviral punch, helping to kick the bugs responsible for colds and flus out.
+It’s an herbal tonic that some health professionals think might be helpful for flu treatment if taken in the first 72 hours of having symptoms.
 (There’s real science behind it, too!)
 Want to give it a try?
-It is available for purchase here, or you can even make you own!
+It is available for purchase here, or you can even make your own!
 The recipe is simple and will keep in the fridge for 2-3 months, perfect to keep on hand for cold and flu season.

 Feeling crummy and not sure what to do?
-Or maybe you want to boost your immunity to help prevent colds in the first place?
-Check in with the Brook Experts, who are here to help keep you in top form all fall and winter long!
+Or maybe you want to support your immune system to help prevent colds in the first place?
+Chat with us in your Brook app so we can help keep you in top form all season long!